 Learning as an adult

 Whether you are an avid concertgoer, love listening to music, are a member of a choir, it’s clear that there is a lot of engagement with music among adults.
 Also, learning as an adult is different to learning as a child.
-My personal experience is that it is much more rewarding, or at least, this is how I am comparing the memories; maybe not having to learn the rudiments of music helps this time around.
-I now truly realise and appreciate the benefits of learning an instrument and the challenge that comes with it: I need patience, I need focus, I need persistence, I need discipline, dedication, commitment.
+My personal experience is that it is much more rewarding, or at least this is how I am comparing the memories; admittedly, maybe not having to learn the rudiments of music helps this time around.
+Yet, because of my background, I now truly realise and appreciate the benefits of learning an instrument and the challenge that comes with it: I need patience, I need focus, I need persistence, I need discipline, dedication, commitment.
 It’s like constantly doing a puzzle and figuring out the hidden meanings.
 It’s so rewarding.

 At the same time, it’s not all plain sailing: learning as an adult can also be difficult if only because you may be trying to balance life, work, family, and finances.
-Adults are also able to jump ahead theoretically but their hands need to complete a different task, which can lead to frustration.
+Adults also tend to jump ahead theoretically, but find it difficult when their hands need to complete a different task and may not be as quick, which can lead to frustration.
 Overall though, the positives outweigh the negatives and you are more likely to do something as an adult because you want to, not because your classmate is doing it.
 Similarly, mature students choose a degree they know they want to do rather than going to university because that is the usual progression from secondary school.
 As an adult, you may be more committed, more engaged, more enthusiastic about your new hobby, while meeting your own personal goals.
 There are no guarantees about the outcome of a hobby even if you are an adult, but generally, there is a lot in your favour.